Eastern Counties Football League: Early years

 The first season commenced on 31 August 1935 and ended with Harwich and Lowestoft level at the top of the league with 26 points each.
 Although Lowestoft had a better goal average, the championship was decided by a play-off match held at Layer Road on 29 August 1936.
 The match ended in a 3–3 draw and the two were declared joint champions and allowed to hold the trophy for six months each.
 At the end of the first season Ipswich left to join the Southern League and were replaced by their reserve team.

 At the end of the 1936–37 season there were concerns about the league's viability.
 All five Essex clubs had left to join the newly established Essex County League, whilst Thetford had resigned after finishing bottom of the league, leaving only six remaining clubs.
 However, four new members (Colchester United reserves, Cromer, Newmarket Town and Norwich CEYMS) were recruited.
-The following season the league expanded to 13 clubs as two of the Essex clubs rejoined (the Essex County League had been a failure with only five members completing the season and was not continued).
+The following season the league expanded to 13 clubs as three of the Essex clubs rejoined (the Essex County League had been a failure with only five members completing the season and was not continued).

 The 1939–40 season started on 26 August, but was abandoned after the outbreak of World War II.
 After the war ended in May 1945 a meeting was held in late June to see whether the league could be restarted.
 However, a further meeting on 28 July decided that too few clubs were ready to resume footballing activities as many were unable to sign players and some grounds remained under the control of the armed forces.
 The league finally resumed for the 1946–47 season with ten clubs.

 Later development

 Prior to the start of the 1948–49 season the league was expanded to 16 clubs, largely through the addition of the 'A' teams of four London clubs, Arsenal, Chelsea, Tottenham Hotspur and West Ham United.
 The following season Gillingham reserves joined, becoming the only Kent-based club to ever play in the league (Dartford also applied to join at the same time, but were rejected).
 In 1951 the league gained its first Cambridgeshire club with the admission of Cambridge United, and by 1955–56 the league was up to 20 clubs, of which five were reserve or 'A' teams.
 Although a succession of clubs leaving the league saw it reduced to fourteen clubs by 1964, it quickly regained numbers and was back up to 18 members two years later.
 In 1976 the league was renamed the Eastern League, but returned to its original name six years later.
 The league was among the first to be sponsored by an external company when, in the late 1970s, it was sponsored by local building societies Magnet and Planet, and Town and Country.
-More recently it has been sponsored by building supplies company Jewson, Ridgeons, and current sponsor Thurlow Nunn.
+More recently, it has been sponsored by building supplies company Jewson, Ridgeons, and current sponsor Thurlow Nunn.